An elementary alternative to ECH capacities: Additional computations using Seiberg-Witten theory

 when $J,x_1,\ldots,x_k$ are generic.
 A Gromov compactness argument shows that the supremum in the definition \eqref{eqn:maindef} of $c_k(X,\omega)$ is realized for generic $J,x_1,\ldots,x_k$. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:closed}.] (a) Let $d$ be the unique nonnegative integer with $d^2+d\le 2k \le d^2+3d$.
-If $A\in H_2(\C P^2)$ is $d$ times the homology class of a line, then $I(A) = d^2+3d$.
-As reviewed in \cite[\S2.4]{cw}, we have $SW(A)\neq 0$.
-It follows from Lemma~\ref{lem:swgr} that $c_k(\C P^2(a))\le da$.
-The reverse inequality follows from Monotonicity, since it was shown in the proof of the Ball property in Theorem~\ref{thm:properties} that $c_k(B^4(a))\ge da$.
+\begin{proof}[Proof of Theorem~\ref{thm:closed}.] (a) Let $d$ be the integer in the statement of the theorem.
+Then by \eqref{eqn:balllb} and the Conformality, Monotonicity, and Increasing properties, we have $c_k(\C P^2(a)) \ge da$.
+On the other hand, by \eqref{eqn:fs} and the Conformality, Monotonicity, and Increasing properties, we have $c_k(\C P^2(a)) \le da$.
+The latter inequality also follows from Lemma~\ref{lem:swgr} and the Increasing property, because if $A\in H_2(\C P^2)$ is $d$ times the homology class of a line, then $I(A) = d^2+3d$, and as reviewed in \cite[\S2.4]{cw} we have $SW(A)\neq 0$.